mtwasetku-ui/physioto/src/content/blog/osteoporosis-bone-health-home-physiotherapy.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He specialises in falls prevention, aged care physiotherapy, and bone health management delivered entirely in the home setting.

 ---